kelseyde/calvin-chess-engine/README.md

 - [Incremental updates](https://www.chessprogramming.org/Incremental_Updates): Evaluation is updated incrementally with make/unmake move

 ### Opening Book / Endgame Tablebase
 - Simple opening book loaded from a .txt file on startup.
-Can be disabled using the 'OwnBook' UCI option
+Can be disabled using the 'OwnBook' UCI option.
-- No endgame tablebases implemented yet.
+- Calvin can probe the [Lichess Tablebase API](https://github.com/lichess-org/lila-tablebase) for endgames of 7 men or fewer.
+Can be disabled using the 'OwnTablebase' UCI option.

 ### Communication
 - Calvin communicates using the Universal Chess Interface [(UCI) protocol](https://www.chessprogramming.org/UCI).